mdemirci571/C-Depom/clarusway-full-stack-tr-13-22/react/projects/005-Appointment-App/README.md

 ## Steps to Solution

-- Step 1: Create React App using `npx create-react-app task-tracker`
+- Step 1: Create React App using `npx create-react-app appointment-app`

 - Step 2 : Install `"react-icons"` package to your `package.json` for icons.

 - Step 3: Build Task Tracker App.

-- Step 4: You can use CSS frameworks like Bootstrap, Semantic UI.
+- Step 4: You can use CSS frameworks like Bootstrap, Material UI.

 - Step 5: Push your application into your own public repo on Github